 In For Each options specify to ignore empty lines and lines starting with

 # character (in this example, the header row).

-From now on the new variables will be available via Variable Wizard & Split text variables.
-User variable is assigned to the text in first column, Email to the second column, and Days to the third column.
+From now on the new variables will be available via Variable Wizard & Split Text variables.
+The User variable is assigned to text in the first column, the Email—to the second column, and the Days—to the third column.

 When the lines are separated into tokens, we will check each entry for remaining days of subscription.
 Let's compare if the Days variable is less than 30.

-Finally, let's add subordinate Send email Action which will notify user of subscription expiration.
+Finally, let's add a Send Email Action which will notify a user of subscription expiration.
 Note how custom variables are elegantly merged in the email's TO, Subject, and Email text fields.

-The tutorial shows how to turn simple text file report into automatic e-mail reminders.
+The tutorial shows how to turn a simple text file report into automatic email reminders.
 The Task monitors for reports, processes them line by line while separating text strings into structured elements of data, analyses the remaining subscription and sends a reminder email, if need one.

 If you have any questions, please do not hesitate to contact our support team.